kellielu/vlc/README.md

 ## Operator Precedence and Associativity

-Operators are listed below from highest to lowest precedence, and operators listed on the same level share the same level of precedenc=
+Operators are listed below from highest to lowest precedence, and operators listed on the same level share the same level of precedence

 | Operator Hierarchy | Operators
 | ---|---